NovaXiong/FoGG2017/_posts/2017-08-08-seek-for-sole-sponsor.markdown

 isStaticPost: false
 ---

 We are seeking for one more sponsor except ShanghaiTech University to cover the expenses of awarding excellent presenters.
-Note that you cannot put up your stand at the venue, you can only show here at the website and in the final awarding ceremony.
-Ha Ha Ha Ha Ha Ha!!!
+Note that you cannot title the event, you can only show here at the website and in the final awarding ceremony.